You want smart political talk without the meltdowns?

 And he found mountain men who could read.

-And our school system and the tests that the kids had to take and what they were expected to know.
+That was something that characterized us and our school system and the test that the kids had to take and what they were expected to know.

 We were an educated people.

-Look at the love your own mother showed you by forcing you to stay in, not play with your friends, not go out and hang out, and made you read and and look at what it did to your life and and all that you have achieved as a result of her love for you.
+Look at the love your own mother showed you by forcing you to stay in, not play with your friends, not go out and hang out, and made you read and look at what it did to your life and all that you have achieved as a result of her love for you.

-Uh we should be doing that with every child.
+We should be doing that with every child.

 And it has nothing to do with the color of your skin.